revbayes/revbayes.github.io/tutorials/relative_time_constraints/index.md

 ---
 title:  Dating with relative constraints
-subtitle: Synchronization of molecular clocks between co-existing species
+subtitle: Constraining the relative order of nodes when dating a phylogeny
 authors: Dominik Schrempf, Gergely Szöllősi, and Bastien Boussau
 level: 3
 prerequisites: